 If you’re looking forward to Half-Life: Alyx as much as we are here at RPS (it’s one of our most exciting games of 2020, don’t you know), then you’ll want to make sure your PC is prepped and ready to play it come its big release day on March 23rd.
 The good news is that you don’t need an expensive Valve Index headset to run it, as Half-Life: Alyx can be played on practically every VR headset under the sun, including cheap Windows Mixed Reality devices, and even the Oculus Quest if you connect it to your PC via a link cable.
+To find out more, read my How to pay Half-Life: Alyx on Oculus Quest guide.

 Half-Life: Alyx PC requirements